-Comm Para Comment Comment Explanation Country type - Country no. no. 1,700 fruit quality and yield in several million trees infected with these aggressive strains in most citrus industries worldwide, with the exception of those in the Mediterranean Basin.
-To effectively manage this stem pitting syndrome, some citrus industries have adopted a strategy of prophylactically inoculating trees with mild strains of CTV, otherwise known as cross-protection (Broadbent et al. , 1991; Da Graça and van Vuuren, 2010).
-7. 10 Translation Tree losses on sour orange rootstock were first reported in South Africa in the early twentieth century, and in Argentina and Brazil in the 1930s following the introduction of CTV-infected plants and the aphid vector most efficient for transmitting the virus, Toxoptera citricida ((Kirkaldy)).
+Comm no. Para no. Comment type Comment Explanation Country SC Responses no. no. of the rootstock used.
+This has a significant impact on fruit quality and yield in several million trees infected with these aggressive strains in most citrus industries worldwide, with the exception of those in the Mediterranean Basin.
+To effectively manage this stem pitting syndrome, some citrus industries have adopted a strategy of prophylactically inoculating trees with mild strains of CTV, otherwise known as cross-protection (Broadbent et al., 1991; Da Graça and van Vuuren, 2010).
+7. 10 Translation Tree losses on sour orange rootstock were first reported in South Africa in the early twentieth century, and in Argentina and Brazil in the 1930s following the introduction of CTV-infected plants and the aphid vector most efficient for transmitting the virus, Toxoptera citricida ([Kirkaldy]).
 CTV-induced tree decline has killed or rendered unproductive trees grafted on C. aurantium (sour orange) rootstock (Bar-Joseph et al. , 1989; Cambra et al. , 2000a).
 CTV outbreaks have been observed in the United States of America, some Caribbean countries and some Mediterranean countries (especially Italy and Morocco).
 CTV has affected an estimated 38 million trees in the Americas (mainly Argentina, Brazil, Venezuela and California (United States of America)), 60 million trees in the Mediterranean Basin (especially Spain, with about 50 million trees affected) and an estimate of 5 million trees elsewhere, making a total of more than 100 million trees.
 Tristeza di sease can be managed by using citrus rootstock species that induce tolerance to the tristeza syndrome.
 Some aggressive strains of CTV cause stem pitting in certain citrus cultivars regardless of the rootstock used.
 This has a significant impact on fruit quality and yield in several million trees infected with these aggressive strains in most citrus industries worldwide, with the exception of those in the Mediterranean Basin.
 To effectively manage this stem pitting syndrome, some citrus industries have adopted a strategy of prophylactically inoculating trees with mild strains of CTV, otherwise known as cross-protection (Broadbent et al. , 1991; Da Graça and van Vuuren, Clarification needed wheather the CTV was introduced in Brazil and Agentina through either CTV infected plants the Aphid (Toxoptera citricida) or both at the same time.
-Kenya
+Kenya WODIFIED Very probably CTV was introduced in Brazil and Argentina through CTV infected plants infested with T. citricida.
+The text was slightly modified in this sense.